 - the UE receives a configuration of SRS resource sets,

 - the UE receives a downlink DCI, a group common DCI, or an uplink DCI based command where a codepoint of the DCI may trigger one or more SRS resource set(s).
-For SRS in a resource set with usage set to 'codebook' or 'antennaSwitching', the minimal time interval between the last symbol of the PDCCH triggering the aperiodic SRS transmission and the first symbol of SRS resource is N2.
-Otherwise, the minimal time interval between the last symbol of the PDCCH triggering the aperiodic SRS transmission and the first symbol of SRS resource is N2 + 14.
+For SRS in a resource set with usage set to 'codebook' or 'antennaSwitching', the minimal time interval between the last symbol of the PDCCH triggering the aperiodic SRS transmission and the first symbol of SRS resource is N2 + Tswitch Otherwise, the minimal time interval between the last symbol of the PDCCH triggering the aperiodic SRS transmission and the first symbol of SRS resource is N2 + Tswitch+14.
 The minimal time interval in units of OFDM symbols is counted based on the minimum subcarrier spacing between the PDCCH and the aperiodic SRS.

+- Tswitch is defined in subclause 6.4.

 - If the UE receives the DCI triggering aperiodic SRS in slot n and except when SRS is configured with the higher layer parameter [SRS-for-positioning], the UE transmits aperiodic SRS in each of the triggered SRS resource set(s) in slot , if UE is configured with CA-slot-offset for at least one of the triggered and triggering cell, Ks =, otherwise, and where